 Nouns with a singular form and a singular or plural meaning (collective nouns)

-Collective nounA part of speech that names a person, place or thing.
-E.g.: The koala is a marsupial. ("koala", "marsupial")s, such as family and audience, have a singular form but can be followed by a singular or a plural verbA part of speech that expresses an action or a state.
-E.g.: John seldom plays tennis., depending on whether we treat the group as a unit (singular) or as a number of individuals (plural):
+Collective nouns, such as family and audience, have a singular form but can be followed by a singular or a plural verb, depending on whether we treat the group as a unit (singular) or as a number of individuals (plural):

 My family is big.